picoCTF/ansible-roles/roles/docker/README.md

 ### Default cgroup parent and memory accounting

 The Docker daemon is configured to use a custom cgroup parent for all spawned containers.
-This cgroup limits the CPU and memory resources available to all Docker containers to 90% of the system's total resources to ensure that essential services like `sshd` and `atop` can still run regardless of the resources used by running containers.
+This cgroup limits the combined CPU and memory available to all Docker containers to 90% of the system's total resources in order to ensure that essential services like `sshd` and `atop` can continue to run regardless of the resources used by running containers.

-Memory and swap accounting [is enabled](https://docs.docker.com/engine/install/linux-postinstall/#your-kernel-does-not-support-cgroup-swap-limit-capabilities) in order to support the limits enforced by this parent cgroup.
+The memory cgroup and swap accounting [are enabled](https://docs.docker.com/engine/install/linux-postinstall/#your-kernel-does-not-support-cgroup-swap-limit-capabilities) in order to support the limits enforced by this parent cgroup.
 This also enables per-container [memory and swap limits](https://docs.docker.com/config/containers/resource_constraints/#memory).